pyranid/pyranid/README.md

       // Bind to the PreparedStatement
       preparedStatement.setString(parameterIndex, moneyAsString);

-      // Or return BindingResult.FALLBACK to indicate "I don't want to do custom binding"
+      // Or return BindingResult.fallback() to indicate "I don't want to do custom binding"
-      // and Pyranid will fall back to the registered PreparedStatementBinder's binding behavior return BindingResult.HANDLED;
+      // and Pyranid will fall back to the registered PreparedStatementBinder's binding behavior return BindingResult.handled();
     }
   }
 ));